 If a company issues any sort of stock-based compensation and is required to follow IFRS, then it will need to expense this compensation in accordance with IFRS 2.
 There are multiple steps involved to properly ascertain and report equity compensation expense under IFRS 2:

 - You will need to calculate a proper grant date fair value, using an option-pricing model, most commonly the Black-Scholes method.
 You might need to adjust for your vesting conditions when estimating the fair value of the equity instruments granted.
-Note: If you’re not sure how to calculate the fair value of your awards, check out our Black-Scholes Calculator and let us know if you need any assistance.

 - Once valued, you’ll need to estimate the number of equity instruments expected to vest and determine the total expense to the company over the vesting period.
 This number must be revised if the number of equity instruments expected to vest differs from previous estimates.

 - You’ll then have to recognize this expense over the vesting period, in the location your participants are located and provide service, always using the graded (accelerated) method, with true-up for adjustments.
 Finally, you’ll need to make disclosures on your financial statements.

 Employer Social Security liability, also known as National Insurance Contributions (NIC), on share-based compensation is an important consideration.
 In some jurisdictions, your company will accumulate Social Security liability on your share-based compensation.
 This can quickly become expensive to the company, driven by the nature of the calculation and the fact that in some jurisdictions Social Security is uncapped.
 Social Security liability is important to include in your planning and budgeting, because an equity allocation can have very different cost, depending on the location of the employee.